Last Updated on July 21, 2021 by queenie mak

 - If you have to arrive at night, pre-arrange a ride from your hotel – it might be more expensive to pre-arrange a ride from your hotel, but you will have the peace of mind that you will arrive at your hotel safely

-- Stay alert at all times (but not paranoid) – if you are travelling solo, you will have to be alert at all times.
+- Stay alert at all times (but not paranoid) – if you are travelling solo, you will have to be alert and stay safe at all times.
 But don’t be too paranoid about things that can potentially happen.
 There is a delicate balance between the two.

-- Use a backpack instead of luggage – you will find that it is so much easier to move around
+- Try to use a backpack instead of luggage – you will find that it is so much easier to move around

-- Use a pack that is large enough for your belongings but small enough for airplane overhead cabin – you will save money from checking in luggage, and save time from waiting for your luggage when you arrive at your destination.
+- Use a pack that is large enough for your belongings but small enough for an airplane overhead cabin – you will save money from checking in luggage, and save time from waiting for your luggage when you arrive at your destination.
 And you will never lose your bag!
 But check the size and weight restrictions for carry-on luggage to avoid additional fees.
-I’ve used my Osprey Talon 33L for more than seven years, and I love it!

-- Don’t overpack, bring only 3 to 4 sets of clothing – but chances are, you will still overpack.
+- Don’t overpack, bring only 3 to 4 sets of clothing – but chances are, you will still overpack, which is still okay.

 - Use a hanging toiletry bag that has compartments and a hook – I always travel with this since it keeps all my toiletries organized.
 And if there’s no counter space, I can still hook it somewhere (like a towel rod, shower curtain rail, etc.)

 - Bring few ziplock bags in various sizes because you never know when you will need them.
 They are very handy when it comes to travelling